fenago/data-science/lab_guides/Lab_11.md

 ![](./images/B15019_11_38.jpg)

-Caption: Rows with missing values in CustomerID

-This time, all the transactions look normal, except they are missing values for the `CustomerID` column; all the other variables have been filled in with values that seem genuine.
-There is no other way to infer the missing values for the `CustomerID` column.
-These rows represent almost 25% of the dataset, so we can\'t remove them.

-However, most algorithms require a value for each observation, so you need to provide one for these cases.
+Most algorithms require a value for each observation, so you need to provide one for these cases.
 We will use the `.fillna()` method from `pandas` to do this.
 Provide the value to be imputed as `Missing` and use